eduardoschulz/Interoperability/graphs/README.md

 # Charts!

 This folders is dedicated to all the charts produced by the experiments.
-It contains python scripts that a library called matplotlib to anylyze and draw the charts.
+It contains python scripts that a library called matplotlib to analyze and draw the charts.

 ## Building the charts using our data!